WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2022.md

 You are your biggest audience out of the gate.

 > If you continue writing others like you will find you

+## Don't worry about the Trolls

+No one is going to take your python keys away.

 ## Slido Check